 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Pleuropulmonary blastoma is a rare and highly aggressive pulmonary malignancy that can present as a pulmonary or pleural mass.
-In most cases, pleuropulmonary blastoma is associated with germline mutations of the DICER1 gene.
-The International Pleuropulmonary Blastoma Registry is a valuable resource for information on this rare malignancy.[
+In most cases, pleuropulmonary blastoma is associated with germline pathogenic variants of the DICER1 gene.
+The

-The Pleuropulmonary Blastoma Registry reported on 350 centrally reviewed and confirmed cases of pleuropulmonary blastoma over a 50-year period (see Table 1).[
+The International Pleuropulmonary Blastoma Registry reported on 350 centrally reviewed and confirmed cases of pleuropulmonary blastoma over a 50-year period (see Table 1).[

 | Type I | Type Ir | Type II | Type II/III or III |